 “Paul then stood up in the meeting of the Areopagus and said: ‘People of Athens!
 I see that in every way you are very religious.
-For as I walked around and looked carefully at your objects of worship, I even found an alter with this inscription: TO AN UNKNOWN GOD.
+For as I walked around and looked carefully at your objects of worship, I even found an altar with this inscription: TO AN UNKNOWN GOD.
 So you are ignorant of the very thing you worship – and this is what I am going to proclaim to you.'”
 Acts 17: 22-23

 The Apostle Paul came from a very traditional Jewish background.
 So connecting with his fellow Jews was familiar territory.
 After all, the Old Testament was common ground.
 However, Paul was also successful in sharing with and connecting with the Gentiles, the non-Jewish communities.
 Take a look at his trip to Greece.